Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-Vibe coding is building software by describing what you want in natural language and iterating with AI until the result matches your intent.
-Instead of typing every line yourself, you prompt, review, and refine until the AI produces working code.
+Vibe coding is the practice of building software by describing what you want in natural language and iterating with AI until the result matches your intent.
+Instead of writing every line of code, you prompt, review, and refine in a conversational loop with tools like Bolt.new, Lovable, v0, and Cursor.
+This guide explains how it works, who it is for, and which tools make it practical.

 Quick Answer